-15 The academy will operate a waiting list until 31 December each year for all unsuccessful applicants for each year group in which the academy provides education.
-Children's position on a waiting list will be determined solely in accordance with the oversubscription criteria set out for the relevant year group above.

-16 Where places become vacant the Trust will allocate places to children on the waiting list in the order determined by the oversubscription criteria, irrespective of the time they have been on the waiting list.
-The waiting list will be reordered in accordance with the oversubscription criteria every time there is a new applicant or someone leaves the waiting list.
+- The academy will operate a waiting list until 31 December each year for all unsuccessful applicants for each year group in which the academy provides education.
+A child's position on a waiting list will be determined solely in accordance with the oversubscription criteria set out for the relevant year group above.
+The waiting list for entry to the Reception Year is managed by Lincolnshire local authority's School Admissions Team from 16 April until the end of August each year. - Where places become vacant the Trust will allocate places to children on the waiting list in the order determined by the oversubscription criteria, irrespective of the time they have been on the waiting list.
+The waiting list will be reordered in accordance with the oversubscription criteria every time there is a new applicant, an applicant's details change or an applicant leaves the waiting list.
+You will need to inform the academy of your new address and any other new contact details if you move house while on the waiting list. - Once the waiting list has closed in each year group on 31 December, you will need to reapply if you wish your child to join the academy at a subsequent point.